h c s

 Do not lock your checked bags except with TSA-approved luggage locks; otherwise, if your bag is selected for random screening, agents will have to break the lock to get inside.

 Do not overpack your bag.
-TSA screeners will have a difficult time closing your luggage if selected for inspection, which will only lead to wrinkles and the potential for lost articles.
+TSA screeners will have difficulty closing your luggage if selected for inspection, which will only lead to wrinkles and the potential for lost articles.

 Lastly, place any packed belongings you don’t feel comfortable with strangers handling in clear plastic bags.